bazel-contrib/SIG-rules-authors/go-tutorial.md

 INFO: Build completed, 1 test FAILED, 6 total actions
 ```

-The line that diplays the path to the test.log file will differ between systems, but it provides output from the unit test.
+The line that displays the path to the test.log file will differ between systems, but it provides output from the unit test.
 If we cat the file we see the results:

 ```bash